- 1 New faculty portal for accommodation letters!

 - 7 Web Accessibility

-Please consider using one of these statements in your syllabus to encourage students with disabilities to notify you of their academic accommodations in a timely manner.
+Please consider using these suggested statements from the student life committee’s page in your syllabus to encourage students with disabilities to notify you of their academic accommodations in a timely manner.

 When a student with disabilities is approved for academic accommodations, you will receive an Accommodation Letter from the student’s Access Specialist in Disability and Access (DAC).
 This letter is valid for the current semester only.
 Please review the important information in this link to learn procedures for managing these accommodations.